Why Is Water Dripping From My Aircon Outdoor Pipe?

 Normal outdoor drip and indoor water leak are different problems.
 Confirm where the water starts.

-2. Freeze-Thaw or Excess Condensation Pattern
+2. Freeze-Thaw Or Excess Condensation Pattern

 - Water drip becomes heavy after shutdown or after cooling weakens.